-Selling your home is thrilling.
-Unless it’s a foreclosure, most Ontario sellers are (literally) hoping to move on.
-It’s hard to believe your sail could go off the rails.
+Selling your home is thrilling for you and your real estate buyer.
+Unless it’s a foreclosure, most Ontario sellers and real estate buyers are (literally) hoping to move on.
+It’s hard to believe your sale could go off the rails.

 Four Reasons Home Sales Collapse

 You thought the deal was done, but now your realtor has delivered bad news.
 The sale deal has collapsed and you have to start over again.